 - It will mix the dough for the right amount of time and let it rest at a perfectly gaged warm temperature.

 - You need to activate the yeast with lukewarm water, not colder, not warmer.
-To make sure the yeast is active, let it rest for 10 minutes and you will see foam forming on the surface.
-If the yeast is active and you can proceed.
+To make sure the yeast is active, let it rest for 10 minutes, and you will see foam forming on the surface.
+If the yeast is active, you can proceed.
 The water you used to activate the yeast should be subtracted from the liquid you need to add for the wet ingredients.

-- Mix all the wet ingredients first: if you need to melt the butter, don't add the eggs while the butter is still warm.
+- Mix all the wet ingredients first: if you need to melt the butter, don't add the eggs while the butter is still warm; otherwise, the eggs will cook in hot melted butter.

-- Add some cold milk or water (depending on the recipe) before adding the eggs otherwise, the eggs will cook in the hot melted butter.
+- Add some warm milk or water (depending on the recipe)

 - Mix all the dry ingredients together before you add the wet ingredients.
 Make sure the sugar and the salt are well distributed within the flour